-GOSSIP: Mouth-to-mouth recitation.
 A lot of books could be improved if their covers were moved closer together.

-A man doesn't live by bread alone -- he needs buttering up once in a while, What the world needs is more United Notions.
+A man doesn't live by bread alone--he needs buttering up once in a while.

+What the world needs is.

-The good old days are probably those when you were neither.
+more United Notions.
+The good old days are probably those when you were ends in a striped suit.
+Be careful with your tongue, it can slit your throat.